 - Rent.
-Live home with your family, rent a room, or share a rental arrangement with two or more room mates.
+Live home with your family, rent a room, or share a rental arrangement with two or more roommates.
 Rent is usually the highest expense so it will have to be kept as small as possible.
 A sharing situation will also keep utility expenses very low.

 - Transportation.
 Buy a “beater” (a car that’s at least 10 years old and can be purchased for cash), develop a ridesharing arrangement, or use public transportation.
-A late model car is a luxury you can’t afford.
+A late-model car is a luxury you can’t afford.

 - Food.
 The great majority of your meals should be prepared at home, and not taken in restaurants.

 - Entertainment Expenses.
 Must be kept to a minimum.
 Spending too much here will undermine your efforts to pay off your student loan debts.
-Focus on finding less-expensive ways to spend your time and energies.
+Focus on finding less-expensive ways to spend your time and energy.

 Those are the basic expenses.
 It should go without saying that any major spending plans should be on hold until after your student loan debts been paid in full.